berinaniesh/hyper-ferris/uci_protocol.md

 The move format is in long algebraic notation.
 A nullmove from the Engine to the GUI should be sent as 0000.
-Examples:  e2e4, e7e5, e1g1 (white short castling), e7e8q (for promotion)
+Examples:  e2e4, e7e5, e1g1 (white short castling), e7e8q (for promotion).

 ## GUI to engine: